elipousson/presentations/2016-07-22-baltimore-data-day.md

 Note:

-[Open Baltimore](https://data.baltimorecity.gov/) provides a number of useful data sets for anyone trying to understand housing and development issues in Baltimore including data on vacant building notices, 311 service requests for vacant buildings, housing permits, and the Baltimore Housing Market Typology just to name a few.
+[Open Baltimore](https://data.baltimorecity.gov/) provides a number of useful data sets for anyone trying to understand housing and development issues in Baltimore including:

+- vacant building notices
+- citations for code violations
+- 311 service requests for vacant buildings
+- housing permits for work on vacant houses
+- and the Baltimore Housing Market Typology (just to name a few).

-Working with Open Baltimore data includes some real challenges.
-We've found data sets that are out of date, incomplete, or missing essential information.
+Using data from Open Baltimore presented real challenges.
+We've found data sets that are out of date, incomplete, and missing essential information.
 For example:

 - Data on [Housing Citations](https://data.baltimorecity.gov/Housing-Development/Housing-Citations/pugq-wdem) from the Environmental Control Board lists the address for each violation but no coordinates.
 To use this data, we needed to geocode hundreds of addresses using a [Batch Geocoding service](http://www.findlatitudeandlongitude.com/batch-geocode/)
 - Data on Vacant Building Notices from Baltimore Housing combines latitude and longitude into a single field and wraps them in parentheses.
 This small quirk of formatting makes it impossible to directly import the VBN data into most web mapping tools without splitting up the combined field.